Asenath: Depictions

 This painted image, which is part of a 1475 painted Flemish manuscript of unknown origin, shows Aseneth repenting.
 This image is likely inspired by an apocryphal text that describes Aseneth rejecting her pagan religion and repenting so that she may marry Joseph.

 This painted image, which is part of a 1475 Flemish manuscript, shows Aseneth offering honey, wine, and bread to an angel.
 This image was likely inspired by an apocryphal text that describes Aseneth being visited by an angel after she rejects paganism and offering the angel bread and wine.
 In turn, the angel gives Aseneth a honeycomb.

 This image from a 1475 Flemish manuscript shows Aseneth asking for an angel's blessing for seven young women.
 The image is likely inspired by an apocryphal text in which Aseneth, while being visited by an angel after converting from paganism, asks the angel to bless her seven slaves.

 This Rembrandt work shows Aseneth standing with her husband, Joseph, and her sons, Manasseh and Ephraim, as her father-in-law, Jacob, blesses her sons.

 This image from an illuminated manuscript dating back to the 6th century shows Jacob blessing Joseph and Aseneth's sons, Ephraim and Manasseh, while Joseph and Aseneth look on.

 This mosaic in the Venetian Basilica di San Marco shows a midwife presenting the newborn Ephraim to Joseph.
 Aseneth and Manasseh are also present.

-Veneration

-Asenath is venerated in Catholic Church as a saint.
-Her feast day is 13 December.